EmmaNguyen0410/rna-seq-analysis/README.md

 rm ${SCRATCH}/<file 1>
 rm ${SCRATCH}/<file 2>
 rmdir ${SCRATCH}
-s
 ```

-2. Submit your job
+2. Submit your job and save the job id

 ```
 qsub submit_fastqc.sh
 ```

-3. Run the following to see job stats
+3. Run the following to see job stats from which we know how much RAM and how many cpus are actually used in each PROCESS.

 ```
-qstat -fx <jobid>
+qstat -fx <job id>
 ```